umastotra/umastotra/README.md

 I am working with Python, Django, FastAPI(Restful APIs) with SqlServer on the backend and HTML, CSS, JavaScript, JQuery, React, PostgreSQL on the frontend and more to solve a variety of problems.

-I'm a passionate software development, currently diving deep into React, GraphQL, and automation projects.
+I'm a passionate about software development, currently diving deep into React, GraphQL, and automation projects.

 Let’s create something awesome together! 🚀